MUTANT BIG CATS - BLACK TIGERS

 This pseudo-melanistic tiger cub was born in Oklahoma zoo but was killed by the mother.
 It was preserved as a curiosity.

 The skin was already too decayed for it to be preserved and the report is further dubious because more than 40 years had elapsed between the actual event and the report.
-In September 1895, a very clear sighting of a supposed black tiger was made by Colonel S Capper using a hunter's telescope; the tiger disappeared into the jungle.
-The presence of black leopards in the area and the difficulty of accurately judging size makes this a dubious report though.
-The various accounts of black tiger sightings were details in "The Wildlife of India" by E.P.
+In September 1895, a very clear sighting of a supposed black tiger in the Cardoman Hills of southern India was made by Colonel S Capper using a hunter's telescope; the tiger disappeared into the jungle.
+When the tiger moved from its resting place, the two experienced hunters discovered the clear pug-marks of a tiger.
+However, the presence of black leopards in the area and the difficulty of accurately judging size makes this a dubious report.
+The various accounts of black tiger sightings were detailed in "The Wildlife of India" by E.P.
 Gee.

 In Harmsworth Natural History (1910, chief contributors R Lydekker, Sir H Johnston & Prof JR Ainsworth-Davis) p372: As rare exceptions, both white and black tigers are met with. [ ] A perfectly black tiger was found dead many years ago near Chittagong, on the north-east frontier of India.

-In 1913, TA Hauxwell shot at a black tiger, but not recovered a body; he reported this in the Journal of the Bombay Natural History Society.
-A jet-black tiger with no visible markings was apparently shot in Assam, India in 1915; unlike most melanistic big cats, which have shadowy patterns visible from certain angles, this jet black individual had no appearance of striping.
-A dead black tiger was reported south of Assam in 1928, but the skin was too decayed to be saved.
+Dollman also reportedd the killing of a jet-black tiger with no visible markings; this was apparently shot by villagers in Assam (to the east of Dibrugarh) India in 1915.
+Unlike most melanistic big cats, which have shadowy patterns visible from certain angles, this jet black individual had no appearance of striping.
+A dead black tiger was reported in the Lushai Hills, south of Assam in 1928, but the skin was too decayed to be saved.
 Another one from around the same date was reported in the Central Provinces and had dark brown coats with black markings T Banjie's report " Tigers in China " (1983) alleged several sightings of black tigers in the Dongning area of China.
 Sightings occurred in 1951, 1953 and 1957 and a black tiger was allegedly captured in 1972.
 Black tigers are also part of Vietnamese legend.
 The depletion of tigers in those regions may have eliminated the carriers of genes for melanism and pseudo-melanism.
 A "black tiger" shot in Manipur state in the early 1930s was actually a black bear, but was called a black tiger to take advantage of the bounty offered for such creatures!
 In 1936, a black tiger captured in Dibrugarh turned out to be a black leopard, but a skin with chocolate brown background and black stripes was reported in the same year in the Central Provinces.

 Two reports of black tigers - from Chittagong and from the Lushai Hills - were based on decomposing animals whose skins could not be preserved.
-AT Hauxwell fired at an apparent black tiger near Bhamo, in Burma, but it escaped.
 AA Dunbar Brander of the British Indian Forest Service wrote "I once watched three tigers feeding on a fresh kill and the largest animal which had of course selected the favourite place between the buttocks, managed to get itself smothered in blood, all the visible white being covered.
 As I was watching this performance, which was in broad daylight, the red of the blood changed to black as it rapidly does, and had I not witnessed this transformation and come on the tigers without being aware of what had happened, I would have been firmly convinced that I had seen a black tiger."

 According to SH Prater writing for the Journal of the Bombay Natural History Society (JBNHS) in January 1937, The London Evening News, 10th October, 1936, published a Reuters account of a black "Royal Bengal" tiger captured in a forest in Dibrugarh, Assam.
 The manager of a local tea estate captured the tiger in a baited iron cage.
 The Conservator of Forests, Assam was unable to get a clear view of the black tiger, but advised the Society that it was trapped on 4th September 1936 in the Nepaphoo Tea Estate owned by Bagchi Brothers of Dibrugarh and it was sold to wild animal dealers Messrs PKB Akuli of Barrackpore Road, Calcutta.
 Dr Baini Prashad, Director of the Zoological Survey of India, Indian Museum, Calcutta made further enquiries and learnt that the creature was a black leopard and not, as reported by Reuters, a tiger.
 Sankahal noted that the "Dibrugarh Black Tiger" had been reported to be 12 ft long and 3.5 ft high turned out to be a 7 ft black leopard.
 RI Pocock wrote "A ridiculous measurement (12 feet) ever for a tiger: the animal would require another pair of legs in the middle of its body, like a billiard table, to support its weight."
 The term "bagh" does not mean "tiger", but refers to cats and is prefixed by "spotted" or "striped" etc to denote the type of bagh.